temporalio/sdk-dotnet/Doc/Articles/Using_Temporal_SDK_for_DotNet.md

 1. Simple usage scenarios for the **Workflow Client**.
 See [`Part1_SimpleClientUsage.cs`](https://github.com/temporalio/sdk-dotnet/blob/master/Src/Samples/WorkflowClient.UsageSamples/Temporal.Sdk.WorkflowClient.UsageSamples/public/Part1_SimpleClientUsage.cs).
 Demonstrated scenarios:
-    * Create workflow client that eagerly validates connection.
+    * Create workflow client that eagerly validate the connection.
-    * Create a workflow client that validates connection during the initial remote call.
+    * Create a workflow client that validates the connection during the initial remote call.
     * Start a new workflow.
     * Access and interact with an existing workflow.
     * Obtain the result of a workflow.